ember-m3/ember-m3/m3-perf-testing-app/README.md

 It currently has two routes used for tracking performance `materializing` and `rendering`.

+## Materializing

-Materializing tests pushing a sample m3 payload which includes includes plain attributes, managed arrays, embedded models and references into the store, and accessing a few of their properties, in order to test overall push speed and the speed of going through the attribute resolution.
+The materializing route tests pushing a sample m3 payload which includes plain attributes, managed arrays, embedded models and references into the store, and accessing a few of their properties.

+The goal of this test is to cover the overall push speed and the speed of going through the attribute resolution.

+## Rendering

-Renderirng tests pushing and rendering a sample m3 payload which includes plain attributes, managed arrays, embedded models and references, in order to test the core non network workflow of typical m3 usage.
+Rendering tests pushing and rendering a sample m3 payload which includes plain attributes, managed arrays, embedded models and references.

+The goal of this test is to cover the non-networking workflow of typical m3 usage.